Best Japan HSP Points Guide for Reaching 80 Points and PR in One Year

 The Compounding Effect

 Each 5-point lever individually seems marginal.
-But they compound: a professional at 65 who gets JLPT N2 (10) + designated university confirmation (10) + FE exam (5) jumps to 90 — well above the 80-point threshold with margin for safety.
+But they compound: a professional at 65 who confirms a designated university bonus (10) and passes the FE exam (5) reaches 80 — exactly at the one-year-track threshold.
 The key is identifying which combination applies to your specific profile and what timeline each requires.

 The Japan Highly Skilled Professional Visa Guide provides the Points Verification Worksheet that maps your profile against every claimable category — including the bonus points that most online calculators don't prompt you to check — plus the evidence documentation for each claim.